dfm/Star-Field/paper/response.md

 "Section 5: words like BIC and Bayesian model comparison are never mentioned; looking at the left panel in Fig. 5 I wonder if high-N models should be penalized for having more parameters (or if perhaps you already included this effect); I also wonder if the scatter in h1 and other global parameters is much larger than for the case when all the fluxes are perfectly known and only LF is determined."

 - BIC is an approximation that shouldn't be used (in my opinion).
-Model comparison is implicit in this analysis and doesn't need to be added on after the fact.
+Model comparison is implicit in this analysis and doesn't need to be added on after the fact, we have added a short discussion about this to the Test Case 1 results section.
 That is because N is a parameter that we can propose to change.
 The Occam penalty occurs naturally in our model without us having to do anything.

 "Section 5: given that you discussed most basic features of Bayesian methodology, it would make sense to explain what is "the degree of compression" and why is it important (especially when a number such as exp(3000) is floated around)."